giga-sec/gigaSec-Tech-Notes/README.md

 3. [Advance Table Editing](https://github.com/tgrosinger/advanced-tables-obsidian)

+That's it.
+You're good to navigate my notes now

 ---
 ## Quick Guide of navigating my notes
 You just need to click the `hyperlinks` and you're good to navigate my notes.
 Starting from `3.
 Notes/+Home`